Consolidated operating results (cumulative)

 Supply and demand trends in Japan

-• Demand for relatively inexpensive protein ingredients such as soy protein and collagen is also growing.
+- Demand for relatively inexpensive soy protein and collagen is also increasing.

 The Company’s situation